Scream 3: Filming

 A scene in the film involved Campbell being pursued by Ghostface through filmset replicas of locations from the original Scream including her character's home.
 The scene was not present in the script itself, but Craven paid to have the sets constructed, knowing he wanted to revisit the original film in some manner.
 After the construction of the sets, the scene was then written around the resulting areas producing the scene in the final film.
 The script underwent changes repeatedly as filming was conducted with pages regularly only available on the day of filming.
 Additionally, if the production decided to change a scene this sometimes meant refilming other scenes to maintain continuity requiring further rewrites.
 The production team purposely filmed large amounts of footage containing different variations of each scene based on the different script developments in order that, should the script further change, they would ideally have a scene they could use without having to film new ones at a later date, requiring them to obtain access to locations or build sets.
-The opening scene in particular had several alternate versions filmed, initially altering the girlfriend of Schreiber's character from dead to alive, resulting in the prior driving scene being changed to alter dialog and tone to make sense with the changes.
 Additionally, a three-minute scene featuring the character of Randy Meeks had over two hours of footage filmed.
 The script for the film was so in flux that the epilogue scene was filmed with three variants of Patrick Dempsey's character – one with him absent, one where his arm is bandaged and one with him in a normal condition – as the production were not certain what his ultimate fate would be following the finalization of the film.